-Amtrak is the national passenger railway service for train travel in the USA.
+Amtrak is the national passenger railway service for train travel in North America.
 With 21,000 miles of track in 46 states (and three Canadian provinces), it services over 500 destinations with short commuter routes and long-distance, cross-country journeys.

 Why travel by train in the USA?

 Scenic and popular Amtrak routes

 How to choose between Amtrak’s coach class, business class and first class

 Amtrak amenities, dinner reservations & baggage allowances

 There are practical reasons to travel by train instead of flying.
 If you’re travelling last-minute, you’ll likely find it more affordable, and generally there’s more flexibility for cancellations and rescheduling.
 Amtrak baggage allowances are more generous, especially if you want to carry a bicycle or other oversize luggage.
 And there’s more space, allowing you to stretch out and move around, and, if you’re on business, work in relative comfort.

 Then there are the more romantic reasons.
 If you’re a leisure traveller, watching the grand landscapes of America gradually unfold outside your window is a travel experience in itself (and many of Amtrak’s long-distance trains have observation cars to enhance that experience).
 The pace of train travel has its own rhythm, allowing you to meet your fellow travellers, enjoy time in the dining car, read a book or let yourself be hypnotised by the passing landscape.
 Taking the train makes your trip as much about the journey as the destination.

 The most popular routes are sections of the Northeast Regional (which runs between Boston and Virginia Beach), the Acela Express from Boston to Washington DC via New York, and the Pacific Surfliner from San Luis Obispo to San Diego via Los Angeles.